What is a self-assessment?

 Areas of improvement

-• The high-level goals were described, however the overall key results expected were not indicated leading to poor results.
+- Although the high-level goals were described, the expected key results were not indicated, leading to poor results.

-• The overall goal was well-known, however a clear way to assess over time the evolution of it was not indicated, leading to delays.
+- The overall goal was well-known; however, a clear way to assess its evolution over time was not indicated, leading to delays.

 11. Teamwork